-- Require states to collect information about the beneficial owners of companies.
+- Require states to collect information about the beneficial owners of companies and trusts.

 - Require the real estate industry to carry out adequate background checks to determine where the money used for luxury property comes from and identify the ultimate individual with a beneficial interest in the property.

 - Require Super PACs and 501(c)(4) entities to determine and report the ultimate source of all their funders.

 Our recent advocacy toward these goals includes the following: